GRasshopper / mormon cricket FAQs

 When should I expect to receive my reimbursement?

 Reimbursements are processed once all of the required documents have been received and reviewed.
 Incomplete or missing documents will result in a delayed reimbursement.
-Once all documents have been received, landowners should expect to see the reimbursement within 30 days.
+Once all documents have been received, producers should expect to see the reimbursement within 30 days.